robotpy/pyfrc/docs/deploy.rst

 When the code is uploaded to the robot, the following steps occur:

 * SSH/sftp operations are performed as the ``lvuser`` user (this is REALLY important, don't use the ``admin`` user!)
+* pyfrc does some checks to make sure the environment is setup properly
 * The directory containing ``robot.py`` is recursively copied to the the directory ``/home/lvuser/py``
 * The files ``robotCommand`` and ``robotDebugCommand`` are created
 * ``/usr/local/frc/bin/frcKillRobot.sh -t -r`` is called, which causes any existing robot code to be killed, and the new code is launched